adlnet/xAPI-Spec/xAPI.md

 present.
 Extensions in statement context should provide context to the core experience, while those in the result should provide elements related to some outcome.
-For activities, they should provide additional information that helps define an Activity within some custom application or community.
+For activities, they should provide additional information that helps define an activity within some custom application or community.

 ###### Note:
 A statement should not be totally defined by its extensions, and be meaningless otherwise.
-Experience API statements should be capturing experiences among Actors and Objects, and SHOULD always strive to map as much information as possible into the built in elements, in order to leverage interoperability among Experience API conformant tools.
+Experience API statements should be capturing experiences among actors and objects, and SHOULD always strive to map as much information as possible into the built in elements, in order to leverage interoperability among Experience API conformant tools.